Shop by Category

 Mix and match curtains and rugs with hints of these complementary colours.
 Use throw cushions to reinforce this colour scheme to create a vibrant space.
 Want more drama than found in monochrome?
 Consider an analogous scheme comprised of colours next to each other on the colour wheel.
 This includes blue, blue-green and green or red, violet-red and violet.
 When working with analogous colour schemes, choose one colour to play the dominant role. curtains with green, yellow-green and yellow can work with a rug that has one of those colours as the dominant colour.
 Consult a colour wheel and play with colour scheme combinations.

 Combine Style and Texture

-Use different textures and styles to coordinate drapes and rugs.
+Use different textures and styles to coordinate curtains and rugs.
 A funky retro-themed drape works with a shag carpet, a stable in 1970s-themed decor.
-Go glam mixing luxurious Persian-style rugs with opulent drapes.
-Get that bohemian vibe by matching tied-dyed or tribal-themed drapes with a Moroccan or other ethnic design.
-Create an ultra-contemporary space by mixing drapes and rugs with strong geometric patterns.
+Go glam mixing luxurious Persian-style rugs with opulent curtains.
+Get that bohemian vibe by matching tied-dyed or tribal-themed curtains with a Moroccan or other ethnic design.
+Create an ultra-contemporary space by mixing curtains and rugs with strong geometric patterns.

 Play With Patterns